matthewricecampbell/Drink_Maker/README.txt

 Project Name:

-	DRINK MAKER
+	COCKTAIL COMPANION

 Project Overview:

-	DRINK MAKER will take an input of liquor and extras and output drink ideas:
+		COCKTAIL COMPANION will take an input of liquor and extras and output drink ideas:

  EX:
 	INPUT: